iklobato/MineCash/README.md

 ### Complete Variable List

-See `terraform/variables.tf` for complete variable definitions with types, defaults, descriptions, and validation rules.
+See `variables.tf` for complete variable definitions with types, defaults, descriptions, and validation rules.

 ## Minecraft Server Configuration